Tiny Reparations Books

 Overview

-Tiny Reparations Books is a highly curated imprint dedicated to publishing both literary fiction and nonfiction as well as essay collections that highlight and amplify unique and diverse voices.
-The imprint is committed to publishing complex, honest, and humorous work that not only reflects the current conversation but also pushes it forward.
+Founded in 2020 by comedian, bestselling author, producer, and actress Phoebe Robinson, in partnership with Plume and Penguin Random House, Tiny Reparations Books is a highly curated imprint dedicated to fiction and nonfiction that highlights and amplifies unique and diverse voices.
+The imprint has published bestselling and award-winning books and is committed to full and honest work that pushes the conversation forward.

 New & Upcoming Releases